-The three-time European Tour winner nearly died at the age of two after ingesting rat poison, which led to multiple medical issues, and was then banned from amateur golf for medicine he had to take to combat those issues.
+The three-time European Tour winner nearly died at the age of two after ingesting rat poison, which led to multiple medical issues, and was then banned from amateur golf for the medicine he had to take to combat those issues.

 Christiaan Bezuidenhout nearly died at the age of two after drinking rat poison

-Born in Delmas, Mpumalanga, South Africa in May 1994, Christiaan Bezuidenhout nearly didn’t live long enough to even swing a golf club as he nearly died when he was just two years old.
+Born in Delmas, Mpumalanga, South Africa, in May 1994, Christiaan Bezuidenhout nearly didn’t live long enough to even swing a golf club as he nearly died when he was just two years old.

-By the time his parents turned around, young Christiaan was lying on the ground unconscious as he’d apparently ingested rat poison, not the Coke he was expecting.
-He was immediately rushed to the hospital and his parents were informed that they’d arrived just in time as even a few more minutes would have proved fatal.
+By the time his parents turned around, young Christiaan was lying unconscious on the grounds as he’d apparently ingested rat poison, not the Coke he had expected.
+He was immediately rushed to the hospital, and his parents were informed that they’d arrived just in time, as even a few more minutes would have proved fatal.

 He was once banned from amateur golf for a substance in his medication

 Bezuidenhout first swung a club at the age of four and began playing tournaments when he was eight.
 As the years went on, he started winning a lot of these tournaments, which meant he had to give a victory speech afterward, which he says was really difficult as he would tense up, leaving him unable to speak.
-The stammer caused him to develop severe anxiety and in addition to the medications he was already taking, he was prescribed beta-blockers, which he says helped.
+The stammer caused him to develop severe anxiety, and in addition to the medications he was already taking, he was prescribed beta-blockers, which he says helped.

 At the 2014 British Amateur, Bezuidenhout was given a drug test, the results of which altered the course of his career.
 Apparently, the medicine he was taking contained a banned substance that he wasn’t aware of, which led to him being banned from amateur golf for two years.

 He’d remained an amateur longer than he needed to as he wanted to compete for the Eisenhower Trophy in his home country, which was no longer an option.
-The ban was later reduced to nine months but he had to deal with the stigma of being a cheater, which he obviously wasn’t.
+The ban was later reduced to nine months, but he had to deal with the stigma of being a cheater, which he obviously wasn’t.

 Christiaan Bezuidenhout spent the early part of his professional career on the Big Easy Tour in South Africa, a developmental tour for the Sunshine Tour, where he earned two victories as a rookie and won the Order of Merit.
 He then won the Sunshine Tour Q School to gain full-time status and won his first event in 2016 on the way to winning Rookie of the Year honors.